 - Messy counters

 - Dirty drains

 Cluster flies don’t spread disease, but their massive hordes may cause discomfort and threaten your business’ reputation.
 They’re known to congregate along south-facing walls and windows to absorb sunlight.
 Infestations occur when they crawl through small gaps in windows and siding in the fall in order to hibernate in your home during colder months.
 Cluster flies are larger and slower than other fly species.
 If their large buzzing swarms aren’t enough, cluster flies also leave behind stains and odors when crushed.

 If you spot drain flies in your home or business, it’s a good sign you have a clogged or dirty drain somewhere.
 These pests breed in areas with standing water, and their preference for the slimy scum that forms in drains and sewers is how they got their name.
 Drain flies are very small, tan-colored insects with large, leaf-shaped wings and fuzzy hairs all over their bodies.
 Because they have an accelerated life cycle, a few drain flies can turn into a large infestation in no time.
 Though they cannot transmit disease to humans directly, they can easily spread bacteria from those dirty drains and sewer lines throughout the rest of your property.

 Advanced IPM are Your Fly-Swatting Experts

 It’s easy to think a fly swatter is enough to stop flies, but their small size, fast reproduction cycle, and potential for spreading disease makes professional help the most reliable solution.
-At Advanced IPM, we provide pest control for flying insects and more in Northern California and Nevada.
+At Advanced IPM, we provide pest control for flying insects and more in California and Nevada.
 We’ll eliminate both eggs and adults, then identify risk-prone areas to prevent future invasions.
 Contact us today to get started.